ulfschneider/ulfschneider.github.io/_posts/blog/2011-04-14-box-bullet-line.md

 By enhancing the diagram with a tiny bullet for the control flow indication, we can

 * still visualize data flow
-* still easily draw by hand.
+* still easily draw by hand
 * indicate control flow
 * have calling sequences
 * use synchronous and asynchronous communication patterns.